 Lease rate is defined as the interest rate associated with leasing the asset during the period of the lease and can also be considered as the compensating amount which otherwise the lender would have earned if the same property/equipment/vehicle would have been put in some other use.
-For example, suppose a person leases a vehicle, the leasing company, usually a bank, will buy the vehicle from the dealer and lease it to the user of the vehicle for a specific period of time till the user pays back the purchase price plus some extra money and this extra sum of money is termed as the leasing interest or lease rate.
+E.g., suppose a person leases a vehicle.
+The leasing company, usually a bank, will buy the vehicle from the dealer and lease it to the user of the vehicle for a specific period till the user pays back the purchase price plus some extra money.
+This extra sum of money is termed as the leasing interest or lease rate.

-Leasing has also another factor involved which is called the lease rate factor.
-This can be explained as the periodical payback which is further expressed as a percentage of the original cost of the leased object i.e. equipment, vehicle, building, etc.
+Leasing also has another factor involved, which is called the lease rate factor.
+It can be explained as the periodical payback, which is further expressed as a percentage of the original cost of the leased object, i.e., equipment, vehicle, building, etc.

 Example of Lease Rate Calculation

 Suppose equipment to be used in production is leased for an expected short term demand for the upcoming 3 years with equipment value $50,000.
 Thus lease term set is three years or monthly payments required for 36 months.
 If the current interest rate is 5%, then the lease rate factor is calculated as (0.05/36) or 0.0014.
 The depreciated value of the product stands at $15,000 after 3 years, and thus the equipment value for the tenant company will be ($50,000 – $15,000) =$35,000.

 Taking the impact of the depreciated value, the monthly lease payment will be ($35,000/36) = $972/month.
 Thus taking into account the lease rate factor, the interest will be calculated as ($50,000+$15,000)*0.0014 = $91.
 This monthly payment which the company has to make for leasing the particular equipment stands as $972+$91 = $1063.

 How to Calculate a Lease Rate?
 (Commercial Leasing)